-Videos purport to show protesters storming Swedish Embassy in Baghdad in anger over Quran burning
+Protesters in Iraq storm Swedish Embassy in Baghdad amid continuing anger over Quran burning

-BAGHDAD (AP) — Protesters angered by the burning of a copy of the Quran stormed the Swedish Embassy in Baghdad early Thursday, online videos purported to show.
+BAGHDAD (AP) — Protesters angered by the burning of a copy of the Quran stormed the Swedish Embassy in Baghdad early Thursday, breaking into the compound and lighting a small fire.

-The videos showed demonstrators at the diplomatic post waving flags and signs showing the influential Iraqi Shiite cleric and political leader Muqtada Sadr.
+Online videos showed demonstrators at the diplomatic post waving flags and signs showing the influential Iraqi Shiite cleric and political leader Muqtada Sadr.
 It wasn’t clear if there were any staff inside the complex at the time.

-Iraqi police and state media did not immediately acknowledge the incident.
 The Swedish Foreign Ministry did not immediately respond to requests for comment.

 The videos showed dozens of men climbing over the fence at the complex, with the sound of them trying to break down a front door.
 Another showed what appeared to be a small fire being set.
 Other footage showed men, some shirtless in the summer heat, inside what appeared to be a room at the embassy, an alarm audible in the background.